COMMUNITY VOICES: CSUB is continuously on the rise

-Today, 3,000 freshmen and transfer students — most of them the first in their families to attend college — will arrive at Cal State Bakersfield, eager to chase the dream that brought them to the southern valley’s only four-year public university.
+On Monday, 3,000 freshmen and transfer students — most of them the first in their families to attend college — arrived at Cal State Bakersfield, eager to chase the dream that brought them to the southern valley’s only four-year public university.

 Although there will be nerves and questions, this is a day full of opportunity and hope.
 Anything is possible on the first day of school.